Escape-Technologies/py-multiauth/docs/index.md

-- Mutation name (`mutation_name`): The name of the mutation used to authenticate.
+- Mutation Name (`mutation_name`): The name of the mutation used to authenticate.

-- Mutation Field (`mutation_field`): The name of the mutation field that you want to return (usually the field of the token).
+- Mutation Field (`mutation_field`): The name of the GraphQL field inside the authentication mutation that contains the token.